CTFBonilla/TryHackMe-Reports/agentsudo/README.md

 	Visiting Site
 ---------------------

 	'''
 	Dear agents,

 	Use your own codename as user-agent to access the site.

 	From,
 	Agent R
 	'''
-//Codename?
+Codename?
 Guessing the "Agent [letter]" is what they mean

 - Intercepting with Burp
 	> Sniper